nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `fish delete <FISH_INDEX>`

-### Listing fishes: `list fishes`

-Lists all fishes owned.

-Use this command to see all the fishes you own across all tanks.

-Format: `list fishes`

-### Viewing a fish: `fish view`

-View a fish, which displays relevant attributes of the selected fish.

-This command will only display a single fish, making it easier for you to see it's information.

-Format: `fish view <FISH_INDEX>`

 ### Sorting fishes: `fish sort`

 Sorts fishes by attributes and displays the results.
 This does not affect the data permanently. <br>